Price snaps 3-start losing streak as Red Sox beat Jays 5-2

 TRAINER'S ROOM

-Red Sox: OF Jackie Bradley Jr. went 0 for 4 after sitting out the previous three games.
-He's 5 for 54 with no extra-base hits and 26 strikeouts in his past 17 games.

 Blue Jays: Toronto added INF Gio Urshela to its roster and optioned OF Dalton Pompey to Triple-A Buffalo.
 Urshela was acquired in a trade with Cleveland Wednesday.
 He started at shortstop Saturday.
-Catcher Russell Martin made his second start at third base in four days, while Josh Donaldson was the DH.
+Normally a catcher, Martin made his second start at third base in four days, while Josh Donaldson was the DH.

 UP NEXT